deavmi/homepage/content/blog/switch-to-ipv6.md

 fe80::/64 dev enp3s0 proto kernel metric 1024 pref medium
 ```

 THis is not actually a case of the kernel wanting to choose one rote over the other (in this case the `tun0` as it has a lower metric).
-Infact both of these routes are to be used for their respective ethernet segments (one on `tun0` and one on `enp3s0`).
+In fact both of these routes are to be used for their respective ethernet segments (one on `tun0` and one on `enp3s0`).
 This is why we need an extra piece of routing information.
 So you would ping the address not like this:

 ```
 ping fe80::1